-The West Indies influence comes from Shana Schmitz, who, along with Jamie Schmitz, owns the Rookery with a few other partners.
+The West Indies influence comes from Shana Schmitz, who, along with Jamie Schmitz, owns the Rookery’s most visible owners.
 Shana was born in New York to a Jamaican mother and a father from Dominica, an English-speaking Caribbean island not to be confused with the Dominican Republic.
-Her’s is one of many cultural fibers woven together when the pair first opened the Rookery eight years ago.
+Hers is one of many cultural fibers woven together when the pair first opened the Rookery eight years ago.

-Jamie’s own heritage provides another: the son of a British mother and American father, his Scottish maternal grandfather served in the Royal Navy — a few nautical touches and several flags, Scottish, English and the union jack, attest to this varied heritage.
+Jamie’s own heritage provides a few more: the son of a British mother and American father, his Scottish maternal grandfather served in the Royal Navy (a few nautical touches and several flags, Scottish, English and the union jack, attesting to this varied heritage).